usdoj-crt/beta-ada/_pages/_resources/small-entity-compliance-guide.md

 - **Reminder**: If an exception does not apply to specific web content, that web content needs to meet WCAG 2.1, Level AA, apart from the very limited situations discussed later in this guide.
 {% enddetails %}

-{% details What the exception does not change expandable %}
+{% details What the exception does not change %}
 The ADA requires that your state or local government must provide individuals with disabilities with [effective communication]({{'/topics/effective-communication' | relative_url}}), [reasonable modifications]({{'/topics/title-ii' | relative_url}}), and an equal opportunity to participate in or benefit from your state or local government’s services, programs, and activities.

 - **Example**:  If a person with a hearing disability requests access to a video that is archived, one way that the city could provide effective communication to the person is by adding captions to the video and sharing a copy of the captioned video file with the person.